 Since the Preserve is a bird sanctuary, the cutting must take place between mid-August to mid-October and March 1-April 1.

-Don't miss these upcoming events to enjoy and learn more about the animals and plants that call the Preserve home.
+Events to enjoy and learn more about the animals and plants that call the Preserve home!
+Contact Winchester Parks & Recreation at 540-662-4946 for information.

 The City of Winchester dedicated the Preserve and the first mile of the Green Circle Trail in October 2003.
 The Preserve is the City's first formally protected natural area.
 Prior to that, Shenandoah University Environmental Studies (SU-ES) students had studied these wetlands since 1997 and led a public field trip there in 1998 - a year before the pathway was built, and 5 years before the Preserve was established.
 Nearly 100 people attended.